-A Permanent

-В 3 years
+A 3 years

-С 2 years
+В 2 years

-D 1 year
+С 1 year

-- 49.4.
+- 49.3.m.13.
+In the case of a medication violation that results in a suspension, any points assessed expire on the anniversary date of the date the suspension is completed. - 49.4.
 Medication Restrictions.
 The following provisions apply to medication restrictions: - 49.4.a.
 A finding by a Racing Commission approved laboratory of a prohibited drug, chemical or other substance in a test specimen of a horse is prima facie evidence that the prohibited drug, chemical or other substance was administered to the horse and, in the case of a post-race test, was present in the horse's body while it was participating in a race.
 Prohibited substances include: - 49.4.a.1.
 Drugs or medications for which no acceptable threshold concentration has been established; - 49.4.a.2.
-Controlled therapeutic medications in excess of established threshold concentrations as set forth in the Association of Racing Commissioners International Controlled Therapeutic Medication Schedule, Version 2.1, contained in table 178-1F at the end of this rule; - 49.4.a.3.
+Controlled therapeutic medications in excess of established threshold concentrations as set forth in the Association of Racing Commissioners International Controlled Therapeutic Medication Schedule, Version 3.2, contained in table 178-1F at the end of this rule; - 49.4.a.3.
 Substances present in the horse in excess of concentrations at which such substances could occur naturally; and - 49.4.a.4.
 Substances foreign to a horse at concentrations that cause interference with testing procedures. - 49.4.b.
 Except as otherwise provided by this rule, a person may not administer or cause to be administered by any means to a horse a prohibited drug, medication, chemical or other substance, including any restricted medication pursuant to this rule during the twenty-four (24) hour period before post time for the race in which the horse is entered. - 49.4.c.
-The pre-race treatment guidelines for the controlled therapeutic medications set forth in the Association of Racing Commissioners International Controlled Therapeutic Medication Schedule, Version 2.1, contained in table 178-1F at the end of this rule, are recommendations based upon current scientific knowledge and are specific to the dosing specifications listed therein.
+The pre-race treatment guidelines for the controlled therapeutic medications set forth in the Association of Racing Commissioners International Controlled Therapeutic Medication Schedule, Version 3.2, contained in table 178-1F at the end of this rule, are recommendations based upon current scientific knowledge and are specific to the dosing specifications listed therein.
 Adherence to the pre-race treatment guidelines does not relieve or lessen a trainer's responsibilities under subdivision 51.1.a. of this rule.
 Provided that, a trainer or other permit holder may present evidence of compliance with these guidelines to the stewards and/or the Racing Commission as a mitigating factor to be weighed in determining penalties for medication rule violations. - 49.5.
 Medical Labeling.
 The following provisions apply to medical labeling: - 49.5.a.
 No person on association grounds where horses are lodged or kept, excluding practicing veterinarians, shall have in or upon association grounds which that person occupies or has the right to occupy, or in that person's personal property or effects or vehicle in that person's care, custody or control, a drug, medication, chemical, foreign substance or other substance that is prohibited in a horse on a race day unless the product is labeled in accordance with this subsection.